dabu-io/dabu-dev/README.md

 ![ac_balac_s](https://drive.google.com/uc?export=view&id=1Vlh2wkJ-2a5MsTQfgdMMvdDWcgQVhVC2)

 #### Income Statement
-pload WALMEX income statement for 2019Q3 and 2020Q3.
+Upload WALMEX income statement for 2019Q3 and 2020Q3.
 The active instance, if there is one, can be used.
 ```python
 walmex = data.income('walmex', ['2019-09-30', '2020-09-30'])
 walmex.head()